amruth2211/Banking-System-Project/README.md

 Banking System Appllcation using the SpringBoot and Front-End using the Html,BootStrap and ThymeLeaf Templates.

-# To run the project,download the SpringBoot Application (BankingProjectApplication).
+# To run the project,download the SpringBoot Application

 - Check for compatible JRE's and Run using the springboot